 Areas in the North County include Balbriggan, Donabate, Howth, Lusk, Malahide, Portmarnock, Portrane, Rush, Skerries and Swords

 Areas in Dublin15 include Blakestown, Carpenterstown, Castaheney, Castleknock, Clonee, Clonsilla, Coolmine, Hartstown, Mulhuddart, Ongar, Tyrellstown, Verdemont and Waterville.

-In the event of a credit being accumulated on the account, please fill out the refund form Application Form for a Rent Refund and return it to Fingal County Council for processing.
+In the event of a credit being accumulated on the account, please fill out the refund form Rent Refund Form 2019 and return it to Fingal County Council for processing.
 Please note that it is the policy of Fingal County Council not to refund amounts of less than or equal to €200 and that also two weeks rent is held back in order to ensure that the account will always be in credit.